kango2/pogo/README.md

 ```

 NOTES:
-1. Doesn't include ways to handle single end sequencing.
-2. Trinity run time parameters can be modified in `runtrinity.sh` script.
-Currently, it is set to `--full_cleanup` mode and the `--min_kmer_cov 3` to remove noisy k-mers and improving run-time efficiency.
-3. Each transcriptome assembly takes up ~700 service units (SU) with a range between 180 and 1400 SUs.
+1. **Resource usage:** 2-15 hours walltime, 700 service units (SU) with a range between 180 and 1400 SUs, 30-180GB RAM, 48 ncpus
+2. **Parameter settings:**
+   *  `--full_cleanup` mode to remove extra millions of files created during the run.
+   *  `--min_kmer_cov 3` to remove noisy k-mers and improving run-time efficiency.
+   *  Other Trinity parameters can be modified in [`runtrinity.sh`](https://github.com/kango2/pogo/blob/main/cmdscripts/runtrinity.sh) script.
+3. **Todo:**
-4. If a library from one sample is sequenced across multiple lanes, then one would have to merge data from those lanes.
-(ToDo)
+  * If a library from one sample is sequenced across multiple lanes, then one would have to merge data from those lanes.
+  * Doesn't include ways to handle single end sequencing as yet.

 # Repeat masking